 A full discharge or deep discharge can decrease the lifetime of your lithium-ion battery.
 The more times your battery fully discharges, the shorter its life.
 It starts holding a lower amount of power after every full discharge.

 It’s better to have partial discharge and recharge, which is what happens with daily usage.
+If you have a big problem, you may want to look at upgrading to a phone with great battery life.

 Forget Calibration: How to Save Battery Life